Kruskal-style algorithm for cubic Schr\"odinger equation molecule reduction: Introduction

 Both algorithms iteratively add edges to the spanning tree which is under construction.
 These edges are called safe edges in the sense that they do not create any cycles (see the generic spanning tree algorithm in \cite[Chapter 21]{CLRS22}) In this sense, Proposition \ref{acyclic_steps} guarantees that during the algorithm proposed in \cite{DH23}, one can add safe edges to the acyclic graph that will be in the end a spanning tree.

 In the end, it is not so surprising that one can interpret the main algorithm of \cite{DH23} as a Kruskal type algorithm.
 Indeed, Kruskal spanning trees appear naturally in Quantum Field Theory when one wants to compute the BPHZ renormalisation (see \cite{BP57,H69,Z69}) on a Feynman diagram.
 They are used when one performs the multi-scale analysis forming the so-called Hepp sector that can be represented with the help of Gallavotti-Nicolo decorated trees (see \cite{GNI85I,GNI85II}).
 These techniques are surveyed in the book \cite{RiV91} and the notion of Kruskal spanning tree is mentioned in \cite{RW14}.
+They are also used to estimate the convergence radius of virial series, as in \cite{PY17}.
 Such a technique has been used in singular stochastic partial differential equations within the framework of Regularity Structures in \cite{HQ18} where the terminology of Kruskal algorithm is used.
 We terminate the survey of this literature by mentioning the works \cite{ESY07,ESY08} where the authors consider the case of the linear equation.
 They proceed with a careful analysis of the various Feynman diagrams and their nested structure.
 One may imagine reformulating their proof using a Kruskal type algorithm.